jameswilner/stats220/README.md

 # **James Wilner - Stats220**

-This repo is created in order to create a public way of displaying my achievements through various coding activities
+This repo is created in order to create a public way of displaying my achievements through various coding activities in STATS220.

 ## Background